AppThreat/atom/README.md

-  -l, --language <value>   source language --with-data-deps         generate the atom with data-dependencies - defaults to `false` --remove-atom            do not persist the atom file - defaults to `false` --export-atom            export the atom file with data-dependencies to graphml - defaults to `false` --export-dir <value>     export directory.
+  -l, --language <value>   source language --with-data-deps         generate the atom with data-dependencies - defaults to `false` --remove-atom            do not persist the atom file - defaults to `false` -x, --export-atom        export the atom file with data-dependencies to graphml - defaults to `false` --export-dir <value>     export directory.
 Default: atom-exports --file-filter <value>    the name of the source file to generate slices from.
 Uses regex.
   --method-name-filter <value>